blackfuel/asuswrt-merlin-scripts/README.md

 33333333-3333-3333-3333-333333333333

 Update the pre-mount and services-stop scripts with these LUKS UUIDs to automatically mount the encrypted disk at boot time, and to un-mount it at shutdown.
 Unfortunately, there is no Asus /etc/crypttab, as seen in a modern Linux OS.
 My example scripts show how to mount a disk with both an encrypted swap and encrypted data partition, and a USB flash drive with one encrypted data partition.
+Since we are mounting and unmounting the encrypted partitions ourselves (it is not done by the firmware), the scripts also show how Entware-NG is started and stopped when it is installed on the encrypted partition.
+There are also Samba issues that are appropriately handled by the scripts.

 GPS-backed NTP server